kevinvh1995/Piano3/hardware/README.md

 All information required to build your own PS/2 keyboard interface shield for DE10-Lite.

 ## Responsible disclosure
 Students and lecturers are encouraged to send in their experiences, problems, errors, any other observation while using this document or the PS/2 keyboard interface shield for DE10-Lite.
-Please send your feedback to one of the lecturers, so we can improve this paper.
+Please send your feedback to one of the lecturers, by raising an issue with this repository, so we can improve this paper.
 Thank you.

 More about responsible disclosure, see: https://en.wikipedia.org/wiki/Responsible_disclosure